 While they no doubt love the boost to the town’s economy, I’m sure the locals appreciate the break between the Bash and the Birdsville Races.
-Tourism keeps the town alive.
+No doubt about it, tourism keeps the town alive.
 Fuel, food, vehicle repairs, accommodation… they’re in great demand during busy times.

-On the positive side, the Birdsville Hotel was busy every night and continues to serve reasonably priced, delicious meals.
+Birdsville Hotel was flat out every night and served reasonably priced, delicious meals.
 It’s good to see the owners are smart enough to avoid the temptation of price gouging during busy times.

 A Special Spot On Birdsville Lagoon

-We stayed at Birdsville Caravan Park and snagged an ideal spot right on the edge of Birdsville Lagoon.
-This is a branch of the Diamantina River.
+We’ve stayed at Birdsville Caravan Park many times now.
+Our favourite spot is camping right on the edge of Birdsville Lagoon, a branch of the Diamantina River.

 The amenities at the van park are excellent, with individual shower/toilet cubicles.
-It was good to be spoilt a little!
+It’s good to be spoilt a little!

 Back to our special campsite.
 We could have been in the middle of nowhere, parked down out of the way in the south-west end of the park.
 As we stepped out of our camper, we were treated to an uninterrupted view of the lagoon.
 And the sunrises were unbelievable!

-The Diamantina had flooded earlier in the year after record rains in western Queensland earlier in the year.
-The flood rubbish in the trees was higher than the top of our truck, so the Birdsville would have been a tiny island in a vast ocean.
+One year when we were there, the Diamantina had recently flooded after record rains in western Queensland earlier in the year.
+The flood rubbish in the trees was higher than the top of our truck!
+So Birdsville would have been a tiny island in a vast ocean.

 Birdsville is on Yarluyandi Country.